jeremybuehler/Intake-Agent/README.md

 # Meridian FSM - Maya Intake Agent

-A headless AI-powered intake agent for field service automation that processes unstructured job data from multiple channels and returns enriched JobRecords using OpenAI GPT-4o.
+A headless AI-powered intake agent for field service automation that processes unstructured job data from multiple channels and returns enriched JobRecords using OpenAI GPT-4o with precision navigation and routing.

 ## Features